soandrew/DiffTabs/README.md

 # DiffTabs

-Sublime Test 2/3 plugin that adds the option to diff the current tab with another open tab.
+Sublime Text 2/3 plugin that adds the option to diff the current tab with another open tab.

 ## Usage